 The story of the Red Stone School in Mongolia — a sponsor-supported school for children who live and work in a garbage dump.
-A longer version of this story appeared in Holt’s fall 2017 sponsorship magazine.

 You smell, says the teacher.
 You can’t wear dirty clothes to school.
 You can’t learn anything.
 You don’t belong here.